How to Compare Two Websites for SEO

 → Get your free SEO Report Card

-Using Clarity SEO's Compare Tool
+Step-by-Step: Using Clarity SEO's Compare Tool

 The comparison shows exactly which technical and on-page factors each site has or is missing — making it immediately clear what to fix first.

-Manual Comparison (For Advanced Users)
+Manual SEO Comparison Framework (For Advanced Users)

-Open both sites, right-click → View Source, and search for <title> and <meta name="description":
+Open both sites, right-click → View Source, and search for <title> and <meta name="description".
+Compare:

 # Check a site's title and meta description via terminal curl -s https://competitor.com | grep -i '<title>\|<meta name="description"'2.
-Analyse heading structure
+Heading Structure Analysis

 In Chrome DevTools (F12 → Elements), search for <h1>, <h2>, <h3> to see how each site structures its content hierarchy.
+Look for:

-6. Review Open Graph implementation
+6. Open Graph and Social Sharing

 For WordPress